Secret Service director steps down after assassination attempt against ex-President Trump at rally

 When Biden announced Cheatle's appointment, he said she had served on his detail when he was vice president and he and his wife “came to trust her judgment and counsel.”

-Associated Press writers Zeke Miller and Alanna Durkin Richer contributed to this report.
+Associated Press writers Rebecca Santana, Zeke Miller and Alanna Durkin Richer contributed to this report.